 Traditional Swiss Fondue from The Melting Pot, Dip into Something Different cookbook.
-This is one of our favorite recipes for cheese fondue, but another is for the Swiss traditional cheese fondue, or what in France is called “fondue au formage.”
+This is our favorite recipes for cheese fondue, but it is not traditional.
+The authentic recipe is the Swiss traditional cheese fondue, or what in France is called “fondue au formage.”
 If you are looking for the quick and easy Americanized version of the Swiss cheese fondue from the Melting Pot, we love that one too.
 Or you can experiment with cheddar or other cheese fondues.

 - 3 and 1/2 c.
 (14 oz.) shredded Swiss cheese, preferably Emmenthaler or Comte, or Gruyere

 - 1/2 t. freshly ground pepper

 Toss the cheese with the flour in a bowl.
 Place a metal bowl over a saucepan filled with two inches of water.
 You may also use a conventional double boiler.
 Bring the water to a boil over high heat.
 Reduce the heat to medium and pour the wine into the bowl.
 Stir in the lemon juice and garlic using a fork.
 Cook for 30 seconds stirring constantly.